spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ## Let's Explain

-The AWS integration allows either Spacelift [runs](../../concepts/run/README.md) or [tasks](../../concepts/run/task.md) to automatically [assume an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) in your AWS account, and in the process, generate a set of **temporary credentials.** These credentials are then exposed as [computed environment variables](../../concepts/configuration/environment.md#computed-values) during the run/task that takes place on the particular Spacelift stack that the integration is attached to.
+The AWS integration allows either Spacelift [runs](../../concepts/run/README.md) or [tasks](../../concepts/run/task.md) to automatically [assume an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html){: rel="nofollow"} in your AWS account, and in the process, generate a set of **temporary credentials.** These credentials are then exposed as [computed environment variables](../../concepts/configuration/environment.md#computed-values) during the run/task that takes place on the particular Spacelift stack that the integration is attached to.

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`